fabioricali/static-buster/README.md

 # static-buster
-Cache buster for static resources in html pages
+Cache buster for static resources in HTML pages